Ah, the 1980s—a whirlwind of a decade that left an indelible mark on rock music and fashion.

 The Post-Punk fashion had moody and dark vibes, donning 80s leather jackets, band tees, and trusty Doc Martens.

-Yet, the key to a perfect 80s post-punk look was to have a DIY aesthetic, in a true expression of your rebellious spirit and style.
+Yet, the key to a perfect 80s post-punk look was to have a DIY aesthetic that truly expresses your rebellious spirit and style.

 Bands: Joy Division, Siouxsie and the Banshees, The Cure.